-Most skin cancers can be prevented if basic sun preventive measures are taken.
+Most skin cancers can be prevented.

 Follow the ACE plan to save your skin from the harmful effects of the sun!